yanyiyang2000/stm32-sched/README.md

 openocd -f interface/stlink.cfg -f target/stm32l4x.cfg -c "gdb_port 3333"
 ```
 > [!NOTE]
-> When porting this project to other device, select appropriate interface and target to replace `interface/stlink.cfg` and `target/stm32l4x.cfg`.
+> When porting this project to other devices, select the appropriate interface and target to replace `interface/stlink.cfg` and `target/stm32l4x.cfg`.

 ## Session 2
 In the project root directory, open another terminal, use the following command: